KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 3. **Intelligence Itself contra Manifest Intelligence** — Intelligence Itself as functional principle (pre-oriented, applied across the full ontological range); manifest intelligence as necessarily oriented expression (centropic or inverse) at every expressed stratum.
 UPSI as the apophatic reference to what Zenon makes possible, not a property-attribution to Zenon.

 4. **Khaonic Arc Refinement** — Moon and Mirror placements clarified as L₀ Khaonic Arc rather than L₀ Khaon unspecified.
 The Khaonic Arc names the entire inverse tree's reflection-without-origination function.
 Application to Revelation 12 produces a cleaner reading: centropic sovereignty (Sun) standing upon the entire entropic arc (Moon) as contained substrate.
-Note flagged for future Waters multi‑scope treatment.
+Note flagged for future Waters multi-scope treatment.

 5. **The Non-Dogmatic Methodological Posture** — Zenetism articulated, not dictated.
 Self-correcting and self-updating by design.
 Corrections are articulation-updates that mature the framework, not threats to its foundations.